-The current proposal includes the expansion of existing Wilderness Areas such as the Trinity Alps, Yolla Bolly, Siskiyou, North Fork Eel, Yuki, Sanhedrin, South Fork Eel, Mount Lassic, and Chanchelulla.
-It also would designate new Wilderness Areas such as Chinquapin, Pattison, Mad River Buttes, Bonanza King, South Fork Trinity River, Underwood, Black Butte River and English Ridge.
-Together these Wilderness additions and new designations total approximately 315,000 acres of public land.
+The current proposal includes the expansion of existing wilderness areas such as the Trinity Alps, Yolla Bolly, Siskiyou, North Fork Eel, Yuki, Sanhedrin, South Fork Eel, Mount Lassic, and Chanchelulla.
+It also would designate new Wilderness Areas such as Chinquapin, Pattison, Mad River Buttes, South Fork Trinity River, Underwood, Black Butte River and English Ridge.
+Together these wilderness additions total approximately 262,119 acres.
 These old growth forests, crystalline waters, hiking trails, and unique areas need to be protected with the provisions of the Wilderness Act of 1964, the strongest level of protection available for public land under American law; this will ensure their ecological and community benefits are preserved in perpetuity for future generations.

 Wild & Scenic Rivers

-Over 500 miles of proposed Wild & Scenic Rivers are included in the current proposal.
-These key streams include parts of Redwood Creek, Canyon Creek, Upper Middle Eel & Balm of Gilead Creek, Olema Creek, South Fork Trinity River, and Little South Fork Elk-Salmon Creek rivers among dozens of others that all contribute to regional the region’s world renowned salmon and steelhead habitat and water quality.
-All of these important streams and rivers need to be protected from dam construction and other threats with the National Wild and Scenic Rivers Act.
+480 miles of proposed wild and scenic rivers are included in the current legislation.
+These key streams include parts of Redwood Creek, Canyon Creek, Upper Middle Eel & Balm of Gilead Creek, South Fork Trinity River, and Little South Fork Elk-Salmon Creek among dozens of others that all contribute to regional the region’s world renowned salmon and steelhead habitat and water quality.
+All of these important streams and rivers need to be protected from dam construction and other threats through the National Wild and Scenic Rivers Act.

 Forest Restoration, Fire Management and Trespass Remediation

 Past forest management has left many publicly managed forests and rivers in dire need of restoration.
-This proposal aims to establish the South Fork Trinity River Restoration Area to restore the forests, habitat, and fisheries in this significant watershed.
+This proposal aims to establish the 729,000-acre South Fork Trinity River Restoration Area to restore the forests, habitat, and fisheries in this significant watershed.
 The proposal will also help restore fire-resilient forests in wilderness areas and clean up public lands that have been damaged by illegal trespass activity such as marijuana grows.
+For more information about CalWild’s work to restore illegal trespass grows on public lands, click here.

 CalWild and our partners are committed to supporting and expanding this key part of the regional economy of Northwest California.
-The current proposal before Congressman Huffman includes the development of a regional trails plan, development of specific recreation areas and strategies for additional marketing and promotion of this important aspect of the regions recreation-based economy.
-We also hope to designate The Bigfoot Trail, a purpose-built trail that navigates through some of the most biodiverse areas within the region.
+Rep. Huffman’s bill includes the development of a regional trails plan, development of specific recreation areas, and strategies for additional marketing and promotion of this important aspect of the regions recreation-based economy.
+The bill will also fund a feasibility study for The Bigfoot National Recreation Trail, a purpose-built trail that navigates through some of the most biodiverse areas within the region.

 The CalWild Game Plan

-We recently launched the Northwest California’s Mountains and Rivers Campaign working from scratch to:
+We launched the Northwest California’s Mountains and Rivers Campaign to:

 - ground-truth and map potential wilderness areas and wild and scenic rivers